GorokhovSemyon/MultimodalLLM/README.md

 # MultimodalLLM

-This repo is devoted to experiments with Multimodal LLM, what combines visual and text data processing.
+This repo is connected to experiments with Multimodal LLM, what combines visual and text data processing.